BattMoTeam/BattMo/Documentation/publishedExamples/runProtonicMembrane_source.rst

   %

   %%
-  % We setup som shortcuts for convenience an    = 'Anode';
+  % We setup som shortcuts for convenience and introduce plotting options an    = 'Anode';
   ct    = 'Cathode';
   elyte = 'Electrolyte';